AndreyKonovalenko/AndreyKonovalenko/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on examinator app
+- 🔭 I’m currently working on examinator
 - 🌱 I’m currently learning React, Express.js, Node.js, MongoDB.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...